vmichnowicz/jquery.paginate/README.md

 ### controlPagesVisible [ integer *5* ]

-Controls the maximum abount to page controls that will display at any given time.
-This comes in handy if you have mutiple pages and do not want all controls visible at all times.
+Controls the maximum amount of page controls that will display at any given time.
+This comes in handy if you have multiple pages and do not want all controls visible at all times.

 ### itemsPerPageOptions [ array *array(5, 10, 25, "Show All"])* ]

 Allow you to set a dropdown letting the user adjust the amount of items shown on each page.
-Items per page are all integers and any text value will be interperted as an option to view all items.
+Items per page are all integers and any text value will be interpreted as an option to view all items.

 ### controlOptions [ object *jQuery* ]